Current School Board Members

 Deb lives in Fitchburg with her husband, Ray Aldag, and their wickedly gifted bichon frise, Lily.

 Wendy earned her Ph.D. from the School Psychology program at UW-Madison.
-She has been a licensed school psychologist for 25 years, working at the pre-K, elementary, middle, and high school levels, and is currently the Lead Psychologist for the Madison Metropolitan School District.
+She has been a licensed school psychologist for 25+ years, working at the pre-K, elementary, middle, and high school levels, and was most recently the Lead Psychologist for the Madison Metropolitan School District (MMSD).

-Wendy has had a private practice for more than 12 years, specializing in assessment and short-term therapy for talented and gifted children, adolescents, and young adults.
-Her areas of expertise include cognitive and academic assessments, the treatment of depression, anxiety, trauma and loss, academic and social-emotional issues concerning talented and gifted students, and mindfulness practices with K-12 students and teaching staff.
-In addition, she has received training in restorative justice practices and circle facilitation, supporting and leading this work district-wide in her current role.
+Wendy retired from MMSD in the summer of 2021.
+She has had a private practice 15 years, specializing in assessment and short term therapy for talented and gifted children, adolescents, and young adults.
+Wendy’s areas of expertise include cognitive and academic assessments, the treatment of depression, anxiety, trauma and loss, academic and social-emotional issues concerning talented and gifted students, and leading crisis response in K-12 schools.
+In addition, she has received extensive training in restorative justice practices and circle facilitation, supporting and leading that work district-wide while working at MMSD.

 Rob LoBreglio has served on the EAGLE board of directors for the past four years.
 He holds a B.A. in Religious Studies from Vassar College, as well as a degree in Brewing Technology from The Siebel Institute of Technology.